Emma Winner Rogers: Early life and education

+Career

 For six years, she was the corresponding secretary of the Woman's Home Missionary Society of Detroit Conference, and later, the honorary president of the Rock River Conference Woman's Home Missionary Society.
 She was connected with the woman's work of the World's Columbian Exposition (1893), as the chair of the committee on municipal order, of the World's Congress Auxiliary.
-She served as president of the Northwestern University Settlement Association (1894-1900), and of the University Art Guild, Chicago and Evanston, Illinois (1895-1900).
-She was a member of Fortnightly of Chicago (president, 1898-1900); American Economic Association; the Collegiate Alumnae Association; and the Women's University Club (New York City).
+She served as president of the Northwestern University Settlement Association (1894–1900), and of the University Art Guild, Chicago and Evanston, Illinois (1895–1900).
+She was a member of Fortnightly of Chicago (president, 1898–1900); American Economic Association; the Collegiate Alumnae Association; and the Women's University Club (New York City).

 Rogers was specially interested in literary work in the line of social science and political economy, and was a contributor on those subjects to various papers and periodicals.
 She wrote a monograph entitled "Deaconesses in Early and Modern Church".

-In 1876, she married Henry Wade Rogers, of Buffalo, New York, dean of Yale Law School, afterwards dean of the University of Michigan Law School, and later the president of Northwestern University in Evanston, Illinois.

 Rogers favored suffrage.
 In 1920, she served as treasurer of the National American Woman Suffrage Association.

+Personal life

+In 1876, she married Henry Wade Rogers, of Buffalo, New York, dean of the University of Michigan Law School, then the president of Northwestern University in Evanston, Illinois, and afterwards dean of Yale Law School.

 Rogers died in New York City, March 3, 1922.